 Medieval and Renaissance studies, though a seemingly narrow niche of study, can be useful to many majors.
-With the potential support this minor offers to studies of languages, the early developments in law and philosophy, the origins of business and economics, the early e to the beginnings of the ds resonate even today.Fine Art classes; and two classes from a specific list of four classes: LA 111: Basic Latin; a choice of HI 223 M: Medieval Europe or HI 224 M: Renaissance and Reformation Europe; and EN/RS 339 M: Me-
+With the potential support this minor offers to studies of languages, the early developments in law and philosophy, the origins of business and economics, the early methods of science and medicine, not to mention the arts and philosophy, this minor could be of service to many of Dominican University New York's majors.

+The minor requires 18 credits: one from each of the History, English, and Philosophy/Religion lists; one from a series of Language or Fine Art classes; and two classes from a specific list of four classes: LA 111: Basic Latin; a choice of HI 223 M: Medieval Europe or HI 224 M: Renaissance and Reformation Europe; and EN/RS 339 M: Medieval Women Writers.